 - If the local health department is unable to provide TPOXX, then it should be requested from MDHHS through the TPOXX Request Form.
 This form will solicit needed doses and provide required deidentified patient and provider information.
 Receipt of the form will be monitored, and approved orders will be supplied within 24 hours after receipt Monday - Friday.

-Clinicians can contact the CDC Monkeypox Clinical Team to request clinical consults regarding treatment, management, etc.
+Clinicians can contact the CDC Mpox Clinical Team to request clinical consults regarding treatment, management, etc.

 - Non-urgent inquires: Submit the request by emailing email@example.com.